 Paleo Stuffed Mushrooms

 This is a modified Paleo Stuffed Mushrooms recipe from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.

 Paleo Stuffed Mushrooms